nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-csv.md

 ---
 {{! excerpt}}

-The [Nuxeo CSV add-on](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-csv) enables users to proceed to a bulk import of documents in the Nuxeo Platform using a CSV file.
-This add-on enables users to create documents with their metadata filled in, to import files with their main attachment or to create a tree structure.
+The [Nuxeo CSV addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-csv) enables users to proceed to a bulk import of documents in the Nuxeo Platform using a CSV file.
+This addon enables users to create documents with their metadata filled in, to import files with their main attachment or to create a tree structure.

 {{! /excerpt}} {{! multiexcerpt name='nuxeo_csv_functional_introduction'}}

-Installing this add-on adds a button "Import a CSV file" for all users that have at least the Edit permission on any document in which it is possible to import a file.
+Installing this addon adds a button "Import a CSV file" for all users that have at least the Edit permission on any document in which it is possible to import a file.
 By default, this means workspaces and folders.
 If you configured other documents types in which it is possible to import files, then the button "Import a CSV file" can also be available (see the page [How to Enable CSV Import on a Custom Document Type]({{page page='how-to-enable-csv-import-on-a-custom-document-type'}})).

 {{! /multiexcerpt}}